Leffers90/Nightwatch/README.md

 ##Before running the app..
 You might have to install 2 gems if not already installed:
 ###test-unit
-This is a test library to run automated test gem install test-unit
+This is a test library to run automated tests gem install test-unit

 ###JSON
 This gem allows for JSON data to be used in the app.
-Although newer versions of ruby include this gem by default.git gem install json
+Although newer versions of ruby include this gem by default. gem install json

 ## Developers